pellis2130/pellis2130.github.io/README.md

 ## License

-This project is created for educational purposes and is not intended for commercial use.
+This project is created for educational purposes only.